qntoni/offline-password-reader-for-passbolt/README.md

 - Update `./env` with the correct database credentials

 ### Users
-- Preferably import the dump of the database that has been shared from the administrator and the passbolt private key to the root folder `./`
+- Preferably import the dump of the encrypted database that has been shared by the administrator and the passbolt private key to the data folder with `mkdir data`

 ## Usage